njam/citygml-to-3dtiles/README.md

 #### Option: `propertiesGetter`
 By default any CityGML *attributes* and *external references* are stored in the 3D Tiles *batch table*.
 Additional properties can be stored per feature by passing `propertiesGetter`.
-This function will be called for each *city object* and should return an object of key/value pairs.
+The function `propertiesGetter` is executed once for each city object and the key/value pairs of the return value will become the model's properties.
+The function receives two arguments:
+- **cityObject**: An instance of type `CityObject`.
+Can be used to retrieve the object's geometry and to access the corresponding XML node from the CityGML.
+- **properties**: Key/value pairs of all the *attributes* and *external references* from the CityGML.
+Usually each building will have some kind of identifier assigned to it, which could be used to link the data to other data sets.
+That way we can blend in other tables of data referencing the same buildings.

-Get the value of an element `<measuredHeight>` in the XML namespace "bldg2" (http://www.opengis.net/citygml/building/2.0) and store it as "measuredHeight" in the batch table:
+Example: Get the value of an element `<measuredHeight>` in the XML namespace "bldg2" (http://www.opengis.net/citygml/building/2.0) and store it as "measuredHeight" in the batch table:
 ```js
 let converter = new Converter({